Elpenor: Modern uses

 The character of Patrick "Paddy" Dignam, whose funeral is the focus of Episode 6 ("Hades") of Ulysses by James Joyce, is a modern counterpart to Elpenor.
 This chapter of Ulysses is a main inspiration for the film Bye Bye Braverman.

 Elpenor is the subject of the short novel Elpénor by Jean Giraudoux, published in 1919, which retells some of the stories of the Odyssey in humorous fashion.

 Derek Mahon suggests Elpenor (but does not name him specifically) in his poem "Lives".
 Mahon talks of a decaying oar, planted in a beach, thinking of Ithaca.
 Ezra Pound references Elpenor in his poem Hugh Selwyn Mauberley by having the eponymous poet's grave marked by an oar, with an epitaph that recalls Elpenor's.
 Pound also makes use of Elpenor in the first of his Cantos: "But first Elpenor came, our friend Elpenor / Unburied, cast on the wide earth, / Limbs that we left in the house of Circe, / Unwept, unwrapped in sepulchre, since toils urged other."

-Archibald MacLeish wrote an epic poem about Elpenor published in 1933.
+Archibald MacLeish wrote a poem about Elpenor published in 1933.
 Nobel laureate Giorgos Seferis wrote a poem "Sensual Elpenor".
 Takis Sinopoulos also wrote a poem called "Elpenor".
+Helen Dunmore included a poem "Odysseus to Elpenor" in her last published collection "Inside the Wave", 2017 Bloodaxe Books Ltd.

-The video game Rock of Ages 3: Make and Break, has a story mode where Elpenor is the main protagonist, after Odysseus (the traditional hero of Homer's epic poem the Odyssey) is flattened by the eponymous Rock of Ages.
+The video game Rock of Ages 3: Make & Break has a story mode where Elpenor is the main protagonist, after Odysseus (the traditional hero of Homer's epic poem the Odyssey) is flattened by the eponymous Rock of Ages.